-Following clearance from Human Resources, applicants will be provided a tour of FMC Rochester and the opportunity to interview with psychology staff and meet current interns.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant prior to Uniform Notification Day.
 All offers for temporary employment are made in accordance with APPIC policy.
 Since all BOP positions are considered "sensitive," applicants must also successfully pass a security clearance process that includes personnel interviews, a background investigation, a physical examination, and urinalysis drug screen.
 These steps can take place at any BOP correctional facility, making it easier on applicants who cannot visit the site in which they matched.
 Offers of internship positions resulting from the APPIC Match are strictly contingent upon satisfactory completion of the background investigation process.
 Failure to complete this process or a finding that an applicant is outside the guidelines form employment in a sensitive position would preclude participation in the program.

-Internship Program Tables Date Program Tables were updated: 07/29/2019
+Internship Program Tables Date Program Tables were updated: 07/06/2020

 Internship Program Admissions We are looking for intern applicants who are passionate about working with severe and persistent mental illness and are motivated to provide treatment for this population.
-Applicants who have an interest in the intersect between psychology and law, or working within a correctional environment are excellent candidates for our training program.
+Applicants who have an interest in t and law, or working within a correctional environment are excellent candidates for our training program.
 Overall, we are interested in working with interns who are dedicated to continuous learning, working with an underserved population, and willing to accept feedback and grow from their experiences.
 It is important for interns to be a proficient and clear writer, be flexible, good at time management, driven, open to feedback, and have strong interpersonal skills.
 We hope to find interns who are as excited about this work as we are as a psychology department.
 Does the program require that applicants have received a minimum number of hours of the following at time of application?
 If Yes, indicate how many: Total Direct Contact Intervention Hours No Yes Amount: 500 Total Direct Contact Assessment Hours No Yes Amount: 100

-Describe any other required minimum criteria used to screen applicants: Please see Eligibility and Application Procedures outlined in the previous section.
+Any other required minimum criteria used to No Yes screen applicants: Describe any other required minimum criteria used to screen applicants: Please see Eligibility and Application Procedures outlined in the previous section.